 Industrial robots are mostly six-axis robots that work in their own working space.
 They are fitted with industrial robotic arms that swing without any sense/detection of human presence which makes them very dangerous and risky.

 As of collaborative robots, also known as cobots, they do not need to be held up in some form of a cage to ensure human safety.
 They are programmed in such a manner that enables them to detect human presence.
 They have senses that allow them to bring all motions to a halt or slow down should they detect human presence.
-These are profitable measures that enable cobots to work closely or in the same environment with humans.
+These are profitable measures that enable cobots to work closely or in the same environment as humans.
 Many collaborative robots have visual sensors and can detect touch.

 Advantages and disadvantages (cobots and industrial robots)

-In order to understand the type of a robot that is best suited to complete an application, one needs to understand both the advantages of both types of robots.
+In order to understand the type of robot that is best suited to complete an application, one needs to understand both the advantages of both types of robots.

 Advantages of collaborative robots

 - When compared with industrial robots, collaborative robots are quite affordable.
 Many companies are able to realize returns on investment within a year.

 - Cobots allow for flexibility at work.
 That they need not be caged in a certain cell makes augmentation of their tasks by human force easy.
 The result is increased productivity without employing any capital-intensive investments.

 - Collaborative robots come with a provision that allows for reprogramming.
 This means that one can easily put one collaborative robot into a number of purposes.
 Recoding a cobot takes about an hour or so and only requires adjusting the task points or reprogramming using the available software.